 Maintainer: Tor Project

-Tor Browser is the best option when it comes to safeguarding your privacy.
+Tor Browser is the best option when it comes to safeguarding your privacy, though it's important to understand its tradeoffs for routine browsing.
 This hardened version of Firefox is designed to protect user privacy by reducing the amount of unique bits specific to your browsing experience.
 By limiting the amount of browsing data you share with third parties, Tor Browser effectively prevents trackers from uniquely identifying or fingerprinting you.

 Websites and the ads embedded in them use trackers to try and collect as much information as possible about your browser, such as installed fonts, screen size, operating system and version, or plugins, to identify you across multiple websites.
 This technique is known as “fingerprinting.”
 Instead of maintaining a list of trackers to block, Tor Browser aims to disguise the unique information about you, for example by using a common set of fonts, using a standard window size, faking platform information, and using a consistent set of plugins.
 While trackers can figure out that you are using Tor Browser, you’ll appear the same as any other Tor Browser user.